-- You can add a concentration from one of the following areas to your major: finance; hospitality and tourism management; leadership, change and social responsibility; marketing; or global logistics and transportation.
+❱❱ You can also add a concentration from one of the following areas: finance; hospitality and tourism management; leadership, change and social responsibility; marketing; or global logistics and transportation.